Run a search for “seafood pasta recipe” and you’ll get some 258 million results, at last check.

 If, however, you prefer to learn with videos, you can try the authentic videos on FluentU.
 Watching these is almost as good as actually traveling to Italy and eavesdropping on conversations (which is impolite, anyway).

-The real-world videos (like movie clips, inspirational talks and, yes, cooking videos) come with interactive subtitles that allow you to see the definition of any word as you go and even hear it in use in other situations.
+All videos come with interactive subtitles that allow you to see the definition of any word as you go and even hear it in use in other situations.

 There’s also the option to make your own vocabulary lists, like, say, the words in the list below!